The Benefits Of Rhythm To Students Working On A Biodynamic Holding

 People on the autistic spectrum also experience the world in completely different ways.
 They may not have the ability to filter past experiences from present experiences and may actually be re-living it as a psychologically real experience.

 (4.2) The biodynamic farm is a self-contained organism.
-Biodynamic farming has a beneficial impact on the land, it creates healthy soils, biodiversity, nutritious food, and supports wildlife.
+Biodynamic farming has a beneficial impact on the land, it creates healthy soils, biodiversity, and nutritious food, and supports wildlife.
 Biodynamics is one of the core aspects of Ruskin Mill.
-Having a full functioning biodynamic farm, and market gardens create a purpose-driven environment where students can build practical skills, gain confidence, and have therapy education.
+Having a full-functioning biodynamic farm, and market gardens create a purpose-driven environment where students can build practical skills, gain confidence, and have a therapeutic education.

 A biodynamic holding is a proactive response to the state of the world, and evolving issues that are moving to the forefront.
 It puts belief back into the soil, as a way of navigating through the crisis approaching.

 Gardening and farming also bring people together from different backgrounds, towards a common ideal.
 At Ruskin Mill there is a seed-to-table initiative, what is grown on the land is fed back to students, staff and the general public.